COVID led people to eat more plant-based foods – and stick with it

 Pandemic triggered uptick in plant-based food consumption, ProVeg survey finds

-A new report published today by global food awareness organization, ProVeg International, has found that a significant number of people began eating more plant-based foods during the height of the Covid-19 pandemic.
+A new report published today by global food awareness organisation, ProVeg International, has found that a significant number of people began eating more plant-based foods during the height of the Covid-19 pandemic.
 The report, called “How did Covid-19 impact diets around the UK?”, also found that the switch to more plant-based eating continued as the pandemic subsided.

 In September 2022, ProVeg International surveyed 1,000 UK residents about their eating habits before, during, and after the pandemic in order to compile the report.
 The results were conclusive: our diets have changed, and it seems for the better.